Comparative Analysis of Modern Machine Learning Models for Retail Sales Forecasting: Introduction

-In this study, we conducted a large-scale evaluation of forecasting models in the context of B\&M retail, using real-world data from a major South-East Europe (SEE) retailer.
-The forecasting goal was to provide the best sales prediction possible for daily demand 365 days into the future for products in the hygiene product category based on their daily demand data.
-The retailer in this study operates on an annual planning cycle.
-Models deployed by the research team are benchmarked for their ability to handle operational realities of physical retail, including intermittent, missing, and product censorship due to assortment shifts and other changes in the retail environment.
-Our work builds on lessons from both academic literature and industrial benchmarks, including the Rossmann case study \cite{Middel_Davel} and the M5 competition \cite{m5_summary}, and provides new insights into evaluation of model performance.
+The models deployed by the research team are benchmarked for their ability to handle operational realities of physical retail, including intermittent demand, missing values, and product censorship due to assortment shifts and other changes in the retail environment.
+Our work builds on lessons from academic literature and industrial benchmarks, including the Rossmann case study \cite{Middel_Davel} and the M5 competition \cite{m5_summary}, and provides new insights into model performance evaluation under real-world retail constraints.